nsrlhn/MyWebSite/README.md

 # MyWebSite

-My personal simple and static web site.
+This is my personal web site.
+I developed it with pure HTML, CSS and PHP codes without any framework.
+It has a very basic desing, and completely static.